greenerservices/greenerservices.github.io/app/principles/actions/9c-create-an-efficient-testing-approach.md

 Some tests should be run in every commit, but complex tests can be kept for scheduled CICD jobs rather than every commit.

 #### Environmental benefit:
-Avoiding running unnecessaryb tests saves on resource consumtpion.
+Avoiding running unnecessary tests saves on resource consumption.

 {{ govukDetails({
   summaryText: "Read more",
-  html: "Some placeholder text"
+  html: "Coming soon!"
 }) }}

 * * *

 ### (vi) Test for page weight

 It is important to test for page weight to avoid bloat.
-Although GDS priorities lightweight HTML, CSS and JavaScript, testing can identify unnecessary components.
+Although GDS prioritises lightweight HTML, CSS and JavaScript, testing can identify unnecessary components.

 #### Environmental benefit:
-Using asynchronous testing can reduce network congestion and data transfer costs.
+Reducing page weights saves on data transfer and associated energy consumption.

 {{ govukDetails({
-  summaryText: "Read more"
+  summaryText: "Read more",
+  html: "Coming soon!"
 }) }}